2023 Most Popular Liberal Arts General Studies Bachelor's Degree Schools in Minnesota

 The colleges and universities below are the most popular for liberal arts majors pursuing a bachelor's degree.

-Our 2023 rankings named Metropolitan State University the most popular school in Minnesota for liberal arts general studies students working on their bachelor’s degree.
-Located in the large city of Saint Paul, Metro State is a public school with a medium-sized student population.
+Our analysis found Metropolitan State University to be the most popular school for liberal arts general studies students who want to pursue a bachelor’s degree in Minnesota.
+Located in the city of Saint Paul, Metro State is a public college with a moderately-sized student population.

 Of the 15 students majoring in liberal arts at Metro State, 40% are male and 60% are female.